Take Action with Our Denver Product Liability Lawyers

 Every day we depend upon manufacturers and distributors to test the products that they sell to ensure they are safe for mass consumption.
 We trust them with our lives but sometimes our trust is misplaced.
 Very rarely do we ever expect to suffer a serious injury after using a brand new or lightly used product.

-When you’ve been the victim of a defective product, you have the right to seek fair compensation for your medical bills, lost wages, pain and suffering, and other damages associated with your injury.
+When you’ve been injured by the defective product, you have the right to seek fair compensation for your medical bills, lost wages, pain and suffering, and other damages associated with your injury.
 You also have a right to hold the manufacturer accountable for their negligence and to demand that they do what’s right.
 Often, defective products will get removed or automobiles recalled from the market.
 Unfortunately, in most cases this will only occur after injured people bring lawsuits and the company loses.

 At Gerash Steiner Blanton, P.C. our injury attorneys provide a voice for accident victims and their families in Denver and other surrounding communities throughout Colorado.Call us at (303) 732-5048 today!
 Contact our Denver product liability lawyers today to discuss the legal options available to you during a free initial consultation.